EugeniaSilantjeva/nd00333-capstone/README.md

 ## Dataset

 ### Overview
-For this project, I used the Heart "Failure Prediction" dataset from Kaggle.
+For this project, I used the "Heart Failure Prediction" dataset from Kaggle.
 The dataset contains 12 clinical features of 299 patients with heart failure and a target variable "DEATH EVENT" indicating if the patient deceased during the follow-up period (Boolean).
 Machine Learning can help detect and manage high-risk patients at an earlier stage.

 ### Task
 The task was to detect the high-risk patients.
 To solve this binary classification problem, I will use the 12 features to predict possible death events with the help of an ML algorithm.